ivailo1st/widgets/README.md

 - search-widgets (for searching external sources)
 - configuration-widgets (for configuring widget-instances)

 Widgets are stand-alone clientside `webcomponents` that are instantiated with instance-configuration and have access to context.
 This means you are free and able to develop your widgets with whatever technology you prefer, as long as they are exposed as a webcomponent.
-We recommend using `shadowDOM` to avoid future and preset styling-conflicts.
+We recommend using `shadowDOM` to avoid styling-conflicts.
 Please refer to the examples at the end to see different technologies applied (Angular, react, LitElement, etc.)

 ## Widgets are registered in Colibo with